BestTimesToVisit.com Logo

 culture

 Embrace the 'Pura Vida' lifestyle!
-It means 'pure life' and is used as a greeting, a farewell, and an expression of general well-being.
-Don't rush, be patient, and enjoy the laid-back atmosphere – things might move a little slower here, and that's part of the charm.
+It means 'pure life' and is used as a greeting, a farewell, and an expression of contentment.
+Don't rush; relax, enjoy the moment, and be patient, especially when interacting with locals.

 food